sjara/jaratest/dannybrown/README.md

 # Danny's Scripts
-This folder contains Danny's scripts.
+This folder contains Danny's scripts for working with FaceMap-generated traces of pupil area, and other mouse behaviors.

 * comparisonplots.py: Produces a plot of pupil area, averaged across trials that are locked to played sounds.
 The trials are plotted by